husskhosravi/simple-mlops-project/README.md

 - `models/model_YYYYMMDD_HHMMSS.pkl`: Versioned models
 - `models/model_latest.pkl`: The most recent model for easy access

-### Containerization
+### Containerisation

-The project includes a Dockerfile for containerizing the model and its dependencies, ensuring consistent behavior across different environments.
+The project includes a Dockerfile for containerising the model and its dependencies, ensuring consistent behaviour across different environments.

 ### CI/CD Pipeline